brandonbiggs/Chimp/README.md

 - examples
     - Instead of having one large file of examples, I tried parsing them out to just one file per example.
     I tried naming them in a way that is helpful.
 Most of these aren't important at all.
-The ones that might be important are "RedRhyme.py" and "FirstDog.py".
+The ones that might be important are "RedRhyme.py", "TongueTwisters*.py" and "FirstDog.py".
 The others were things I was testing.
 Any of the ones named "dynamic" will provide examples of how I was pulling from the text documents in the data folder.
+- graphs
+    - Where the graphs of different things will be stored.
 - markovs
     - this is where models and any model helping tools are.
-    - `HiddenMarkovModel.py` is purely
+    - `HiddenMarkovModel.py` is purely an hmm.
-    a hmm.
 Just an object for holding information.
-    - `NonHomogeneousHMM.py` is where the meat and potatoes are.
+    - `ConstrainedHiddenMarkovProcess.py` is where the meat and potatoes are.
 This is where all of the calculations happen.
 All of the example files use this in some capacity.
-    - `NonHomogeneousHMMSentences.py` is where the sentences are generated based on the Nhhmm that is passed to it.
+    - `ChimpSentenceGenerator.py` is where the sentences are generated based on the Chimp that is passed to it.
 - markovs_matrix
     - This is the matrix implementations of everything.
 Still have a lot to do with this.
     Hopefully using this will increase the speed of the model.
+Nothing in here is ready to be used.
 - markovs_parallel
     - This is some testing I've been doing.
 Trying to parallelize the nhhmm process.
 Not yet working.
 - nltk_data